letsearchimage/letsearchimage_android/README.md

 - Image Search: Search image by its category
 - Smart Album: Help organize photos on your phone automatically.
 - Built-in Toolbox: Search Highlight, Bookmark, Label, Dictionary, Sharing
-- Image Server: Browse and search for images on your PC (Window, MacOS, Ubuntu)
+- Document and Image Server: Browse and search for documents and images on your PC (Window, MacOS, Ubuntu)
 - Support multiple search languages: Latin, 中文, 日本語, 한국어, Devanagari